Identify Futures Trading Chart Patterns

 Recognizing chart patterns that represent potential market behavior is a key first step in technical analysis for futures traders.
 Combining this knowledge with other indicators that measure momentum, volatility, and volume can help further visualize the markets and identify trading opportunities.

-Get started with NinjaTrader’s award-winning trading platforms and simulated trading powered by real-time futures market data.
+Get started with NinjaTrader’s award-winning free trading platforms, charts, and simulated trading powered by real-time futures market data.
 Practice chart building, explore the available technical analysis tools and trade risk-free in simulation until you are ready for the live markets.

 Get Started